BALOGHBence/latexdocs/README.md

 ## **Basic Example**

-The equivalent of the [example](https://jeltef.github.io/PyLaTeX/current/examples/full.html) provided for `PyLaTeX`:
+The equivalent of the [example](https://jeltef.github.io/PyLaTeX/current/examples/full.html) provided for `PyLaTeX` would be the following:

 ```python
 from latexdocs import Document, TikZFigure, Image